benlowry/node-mongodb-wrapper/README.markdown

 This package greatly simplifies working with [MongoDB](http://mongodb.org/) and [Node MongoDB Native](https://github.com/mongodb/node-mongodb-native).

 It removes a lot of the callback madness and provides a simple shorthand for common operations.
-It also localizes your db configuration within itself so you only specify a name rather than a multitude of properties and has its own very simple connection pooling and caching.

-All of these features can be removed or replaced easily.

 This is in use in production at [Playtomic](https://playtomic.com/) as part of the high-volume [api server](https://success.heroku.com/playtomic).

+It has a rudimentary caching and connection pooling layer that can greatly minimize round trips to the database without introducing 3rd party dependencies, although both the cache and the pool are thread-specific so multiple instances/workers/whatever will each have their own.

 ## Requires